marcushaddon/eighty/README.md

 2. Create fixtures
 3. Set up tests to run against mock, postgres, and mongo based on flags?
 4. Implement list filter parsing overall, translation for each client
+    - need to parse query filters (including exists, regex, lt, gte, exists) (look at `qs`)
+    - need to translate all filters to mongo query fields and SQL clauses
 4. Create all operations for base entities (without relations)
     - for all authentication/authorization levels
 5. Decide on postgres/mongo opinions for related entities/self relationships